Last Updated: May 20, 2026

 | Upstash, Inc. | Rate limiting (abuse protection) | EU |

-| Cloudflare, Inc. | DNS resolution & edge protection | Global; transfers under GDPR Standard Contractual Clauses |
+| Cloudflare, Inc. | DNS resolution, edge protection & inbound email routing for [email protected] | Global; transfers under GDPR Standard Contractual Clauses |

 We use providers that offer GDPR-compliant data processing terms, with Standard Contractual Clauses applied to any onward transfers outside the EU/EEA where required.